aws-samples/aws-modernization-with-tigera/content/020_event_engine_setup /22_start_cloud9workspace.ee.md

 Click on the **Open IDE** button and you will see your pre-configured environment.

 ## Lab environment
-* Once you have logged into the AWS Management Console from your EventEngine team landing page, you will already have an EKS cluster and Cloud9 environment.
-A few additional steps are required to configure Cloud9 and install the tools as follows:
+Once you have logged into the AWS Management Console from your EventEngine team landing page, you will already have an EKS cluster and Cloud9 environment.
+A few additional steps are required to configure Cloud9.
+Please follow the steps below.

-* Navigate to Cloud9 in the AWS Management console and launch the EKS IDE.
+1. Navigate to Cloud9 in the AWS Management console and launch the EKS IDE.
 It may take a few minutes to start.
 * Select the gear icon in the upper right (or else select the "9" icon>Preferences in the upper left)
     1. Scroll down to "AWS Settings" in the "Preferences" tab.
     2. Under "Credentials", disable "AWS managed temporary credentials".